LiteLDev/LeviLamina/docs/main/contents/api_reference/reflection.md

 `default_field<"...">` without a `defaultValue` keeps the current value unchanged when the field does not exist.

 `default_field<"...">` uses the provided default value when the field does not exist, and does not report a missing-field error.

+The member-based variants follow the same rules:

+- `member<&Type::member>` resets missing optional members to `std::nullopt`
+- `required_member<&Type::member>` always requires the member field to exist
+- `default_member<&Type::member>` keeps the current member value if the field is missing
+- `default_member<&Type::member>(..., defaultValue)` writes the provided fallback when the field is missing

 This is useful for conditional schemas such as: